martinvonz/jj/docs/git-compatibility.md

   parent of all commits Git would call "root commits".
 * **Staging area: Kind of.** The staging area will be ignored.
 For example, `jj diff` will show a diff from the Git HEAD to the working copy.
-There are [ways of fulfilling your usecases without a staging area](https://github.com/martinvonz/jj/blob/main/docs/git-comparison.md#the-index).
+There are [ways of fulfilling your use cases without a staging area](https://github.com/martinvonz/jj/blob/main/docs/git-comparison.md#the-index).
 * **Garbage collection: Yes.** It should be safe to run `git gc` in the Git repo, but it's not tested, so it's probably a good idea to make a backup of